WefaaRobotics/Smorphi_Documentation/source/docs/exercises/exercises.rst

 :ref:`Exercise 7 - Temperature sensor (Blockly) <ex7>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set up and use Blockly to control your Smorphi mini / Smorphi\ :sup:`2` kit's temperature sensor for various activities and purposes
+Set up and use Blockly to control your Smorphi single / Smorphi\ :sup:`2` kit's temperature sensor for various activities and purposes

 :ref:`Exercise 8 - Temperature sensor (C++ / Arduino) <ex8>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set up and use C++ code to control your Smorphi mini / Smorphi\ :sup:`2` kit's temperature sensor for various activities and purposes
+Set up and use C++ code to control your Smorphi single / Smorphi\ :sup:`2` kit's temperature sensor for various activities and purposes

 :ref:`Exercise 9 - Sound sensor (Blockly) <ex9>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set up and use Blockly to control your Smorphi mini / Smorphi\ :sup:`2` kit's sound sensors for various activities and purposes
+Set up and use Blockly to control your Smorphi single / Smorphi\ :sup:`2` kit's sound sensors for various activities and purposes

 :ref:`Exercise 10 - Sound sensor (C++ / Arduino) <ex10>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set up and use C++ code to control your Smorphi mini / Smorphi\ :sup:`2` kit's sound sensors for various activities and purposes
+Set up and use C++ code to control your Smorphi single / Smorphi\ :sup:`2` kit's sound sensors for various activities and purposes

 :ref:`Exercise 11 - Infrared (IR) for obstacle detection (Blockly) <ex11>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set up and use Blockly to control your Smorphi mini / Smorphi\ :sup:`2` kit's IR sensors for various obstacle-detection purposes
+Set up and use Blockly to control your Smorphi single / Smorphi\ :sup:`2` kit's IR sensors for various obstacle-detection purposes

 :ref:`Exercise 12 - Infrared (IR) for obstacle detection (C++ / Arduino) <ex12>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set up and use C++ to control your Smorphi mini / Smorphi\ :sup:`2` kit's IR sensors for various obstacle-detection purposes
+Set up and use C++ to control your Smorphi single / Smorphi\ :sup:`2` kit's IR sensors for various obstacle-detection purposes

 `Exercise 13 - Simple line following using 2 IR sensors <https://github.com/WefaaRobotics/Smorphi/wiki/Exercise-133>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^